JulianCataldo/remark-lint-frontmatter-schema/README.md

 It **will not source `.remarkrc`** (but you can source it by your own means, if you want).
 In fact, it's not aware of your file structure, nor it will associate or import any schema / markdown files.
-That way, it will integrate easier with your own business logic.
+That way, it will integrate easier with your own business logic and existing pipelines.
 I found that **static linting** (during editing) / and **runtime validation** are two different uses cases enough to separate them in their setups, but I might converge them partially.